Tony-gh123/fitness-club-member-lifecycle-analysis/README.md

-# fitness-club-member-lifecycle-analysis
-Identifying key KPIs to improve marketing, member experience, and retention in a fitness club.
+Driving Member Growth: A Full-Funnel Customer Lifecycle Analysis for a Fitness Club

+Description

+To provide actionable insights across customer acquisition, engagement, and retention by analyzing key performance indicators (KPIs) throughout the membership lifecycle.
+The goal is to improve marketing strategies, member experience, and business profitability.

+View Project Here: